wso2/docs-open-banking/en/docs/develop/gateway-error-handling.md

     a.
 Update the context properties of `OBAPIRequestContext`/`OBAPIResponseContext` with the error code and status code:

     - Set the `errorStatusCode` custom property
-    - Set the `HTTPStatusCode` that needs to be sent to the back end
+    - Set the `HTTPStatusCode` that needs to be sent to the API consumer application

     For example: